htheanh2000/SKIPLI/README.md

 - Acknowledgements

 ### Introduction
 Welcome to the Frontend Project!
-This project is a result of our effort to create a user-friendly interface that will make it easier for users to interact with our system.
+This project is a result of our effort to create a user-friendly interface that will make it easier for users to search github user.

 ### Getting Started
 To get started, you'll need to clone this repository to your local machine, install the dependencies, and run the app.